 When a recipient clicks on the Reset Password Link from this email, they will be taken to a page where they are prompted to create a Login Name and/or Password for their existing Neon account.

 If the recipient has not set up a Login Name and Password for their Neon account, they will be prompted to choose both, as shown for the test account in the example below:

 If the recipient already has a Login Name for their Neon account but no Password, or if they have both a login and password already, this page will display their current Login Name and they will only need to choose a new Password, as shown in the example below:

 If the owner of this email address has more than one account in your NeonCRM, they'll have the choice of which password to reset.
-This is handy for people who have both an individual and a company account, for example, or a system user and a constituent account.
+This is handy for people who have both an individual and a company account, for example.